wzykubek/river-ultitile/README.md

 - [Zig] 0.12
 - [wayland-protocols]

+Download the sources with

+    git clone https://git.sr.ht/~midgard/river-ultitile -b v1.1.0

 Build with e.g.

+    cd river-ultitile
     zig build -Doptimize=ReleaseSafe --prefix ~/.local

+And make sure ~/.local/bin is in your path.

 ## Quick start
 Integrate the [snippet](#Example_river_init_file) into your river init file and look at the key